 In most countries, there is a legal entitlement to a certain amount of holiday per year, in others employees are entitled to a certain amount of time off as a part of their contracts.
 Whether it’s a legal or contractual entitlement, that allowance is normally expressed as a certain number of days per year, with limited or no rights to carry it over to the next year.
 The date that holiday must be used by, and a new allowance becomes available, is your year-end.

 Many companies keep things simple by having their holiday year start on New Year’s Day, meaning that there are fewer dates to remember.
 Other companies, also trying to keep things simple, will use the end of their tax and accounting year for holiday calculations as well.
 Whether it’s at the end of the calendar year or on some other date, holiday headaches crop up yearly for many managers.
 There are two major reasons for this:

-Many employees keep holiday in hand, either planning to take time off later, or to allow for time off to deal with the unexpected.
+- The last-minute rush – Many employees keep holidays in hand, either planning to take time off later, or to allow for time off to deal with the unexpected.
 When the end of the holiday year approaches, this can mean that the majority of your staff have time off to take, in just a few short weeks.
 For many companies, this means that there is a spike in demand for leave just at the time a pre-Christmas rush adds extra customer demand.

 Solving the headaches

-Secondly you can change the culture around holidays in your organisation.
-This is especially key to counter the problem of reluctant bookers.
+Secondly, you can change the culture around holidays in your organisation.
+This is especially key to countering the problem of reluctant bookers.
 Time off work has been shown to improve productivity, so the company benefits more from dedicated employees taking time off to relax throughout the year than from heroic staff always being in the office.
-Try to create a culture where taking leave is not considered shirking, and you will reduce the tendency to under-use holiday throughout the year.
+Try to create a culture where taking leave is not considered shirking, and you will reduce the tendency to under-use holidays throughout the year.

 A tailored solution